Potentially historic winter storm to slam much of the US with destructive ice and heavy snow

 That shift has implicated more of the Midwest and Northeast with heavy snow while still delivering destructive ice to a large portion of the South.

-Its track could still shift slightly, and that could impact the exact amounts of freezing rain, sleet and snow each area receives, with dramatic effects.
+Its track could still shift slightly, and that could affect the exact amounts of freezing rain, sleet and snow each area receives, with dramatic effects.

 “Even small shifts could lead to large changes in local impacts,” the Weather Prediction Center said.

-The storm will finally exit New England by late Monday after spreading more snow and strong winds across the region and contributing to even more travel disruption.
+The storm will finally exit New England by late Monday after spreading more snow and strong winds across the region and wreaking more travel havoc.

 Ice could knock out power to many